vegarab/varbs/docs/README.md

 ### I have some other problem and it didn't install correctly.

-In normal circumstances, there are two main causes of misinstalls: faulty internet connections and errors with particular package upgrades or with the pacman keyring.
+In normal circumstances, there are two main causes of miss-installs: faulty internet connections and errors with particular package upgrades or with the pacman keyring.
 Check yourself if the former may be at fault, but feel free to inform me in the latter case; I may be able to provide a quick fix.

-### >still using systemd botnet distro and/or not a 100% free-as-in-freedumb Parabola GANOO slash Linocks

-I do plan on making an alternative script option for Parabola sooner or later, after all Parabola *is* the distro I actually use.
-If you want to use Arch OpenRC or another Arch-based non-systemd distro, I think this script still *should* work, although you may have to manually enable Network Manager or Pulseaudio.
-I haven't tested this though.
-If you have, tell me the results and I might implement it.